 Change of Ownership

-Used vehicles that are for sale are required to have a new emissions test, even if the current inspection report still has time on it.
+Used vehicles that are for sale are required to have a new emissions inspection, even if the current inspection report still has time on it.
 However, there is an EXCEPTION to this rule:

-- If a newer used vehicle is sold and there are 365 days or more left on the original 4-year exemption, the vehicle does not require a new test at the time of sale.
+- If a newer used vehicle is sold and there are 365 days or more left on the original seven (7)-year exemption, the vehicle does not require a new inspection at the time of sale.

-It is the seller's responsibility to obtain the test.
+It is the seller's responsibility to obtain the inspection.
 This is a consumer protection for the buyer.
-The seller must provide the emissions test paperwork to the buyer for vehicle registration purposes.
+The seller must provide the emissions inspection paperwork to the buyer for vehicle registration purposes.
 The buyer must use this paperwork to register the vehicle within one year.
-A vehicle dealer may offer customers a voucher enabling the buyer to obtain a test for free.
+A vehicle dealer may offer customers a voucher enabling the buyer to obtain an inspection for free.
 The customer has the right to refuse this arrangement.

-If you purchased a vehicle from a dealer, used a dealer voucher to obtain a test, and the vehicle failed the test, access our Dealer Information.
+If you purchased a vehicle from a dealer and used a dealer voucher to obtain an inspection, and the vehicle failed the test, access our Dealer Information.